rhinedesign/defaultEntryType/README.md

 The plugin currently does not affect database records of entries; it only auto-selects entrytypes when creating or editing entries in a structure section and disables the dropdown.

+__Future / Todo:__

+- Don't show an entrytype on an unrestricted level if it has been assigned to another
+- Maybe allow multiple entrytype selections per level?

 *Tested on Craft 2.1.2570*